jacketsj/geometryvis/README.md

 ## Usage

 There are different tools available.
-Each can currently be selected by pressing the corresponding number key:
+Each can currently be selected by pressing the corresponding key:
-1. Draw a point.
+- "Q": Draw a point.
-2. Draw a line segment.
+- "W": Draw a line segment.
-3. Draw a circle.
+- "E": Draw a circle.
-4. Find the convex hull of all points and draw it as line segments.
+- "U": Find the convex hull of all points and draw it as line segments.
-5. Find all the pairwise intersections of line segments and draw them as circles.
+- "I": Find all the pairwise intersections of line segments and draw them as circles.
+- "O": Find the convex hull of all circles and draw it as line segments.
+- "`": Display the console history.

+The default colour of new geometric objects can be changed with the number keys.

 ## Dependencies
 This repo relies on a [modified version of SIGIL](https://github.com/jacketsj/sigil) (Sound, Input, and Graphics Integration Library).